Japan stocks fall after economy contracts, other markets up

-BEIJING – Japanese stocks sank while other Asian markets gained Monday after Japan reported a record economic contraction as the coronavirus pandemic weighed on retailing, investment and exports.
+BEIJING – Japanese stocks sank while other Asian markets gained Monday after Japan reported a record economic contraction amid the coronavirus pandemic.

 Investors in Asia looked ahead to central bank meetings this week in China, Indonesia and the Philippines, with few other market-moving events in sight.

-The Nikkei 225 in Tokyo fell 0.6% to 23,145.28 after the data showed the world’s third-largest economy shrank 27.8% from a year earlier in the three months ending in June.
+The Nikkei 225 in Tokyo fell 0.7% to 23,128.35 after data showed the world’s third-largest economy shrank 27.8% from a year earlier in the three months ending in June.
 That was bigger than the country's deepest decline during 2008-09 financial crisis.

-The quarterly decline was 7.8%, not quite as sharp as the 9.5% drop for the U.S. economy for the last quarter.
-But Japan's economy was already growing very slowly when it fell into recession late last year.
-And the current slowdown came without any full shutdowns to control the pandemic.

 Wall Street ended last week little-changed.